jaytroy/aoop/stocks/README.md

 If there were more time, additional features like automated trading bots, user authentication, and a more interactive and visually appealing user interface could be implemented.
 Overall, the implementation serves as a solid foundation for a stock market simulation, but further refinements and enhancements could make it an even more comprehensive and realistic tool for understanding stock market dynamics and trading strategies.

-Usage
+## Usage

-The Stock Exchange Simulator project provides an environment for simulating stock market activities.
-Users can observe stock prices in real-time and place buy and sell orders through a simple user interface.
-Here are some examples of how to use the project:
-Real-time Stock Updates

-The project uses the Observer pattern to provide real-time updates on stock prices.
-Upon launching the application, users can observe the latest stock prices, which update continuously as trading activity occurs.

-Real-time Stock Updates
-Placing Buy and Sell Orders

-Traders can place buy and sell orders for available stocks.
-The Command pattern allows for extensibility in adding various order types.
-To place a buy limit order, traders can use the following command:

-BUY "Stock Symbol" "Limit Price" "Quantity"

-Similarly, to place a sell limit order, traders can use:

-SELL "Stock Symbol" "Limit Price" "Quantity"
+To use the code all you need to do is run the code and everything will be done automatically.

-Roadmap
+## Roadmap

 In the future, we plan to enhance the project in the following ways:
    - Realistic Trading Strategies: We aim to introduce more realistic trading strategies and algorithms, making the stock exchange simulation more authentic.
-This can include strategies like moving averages, relative strength index (RSI), and more.
    - User Interface Enhancement: We intend to improve the user interface provided by the SimpleViewFactory.
 Features like advanced charting, transaction history, and order book displays will be added to provide a richer and more user-friendly experience.
    - Improved Owned Stocks Display: We will add a feature to allow users to view all the stocks they own, addressing the issue of limited visibility.

-Contributing
+## Contributing

 We welcome contributions to this project.
-If you have ideas, bug fixes, or enhancements, please feel free to fork the repository, make your changes, and create a pull request.
+If you have ideas, bug fixes, or enhancements, please feel free to make your changes, and create a pull request.
 We value community collaboration and will review and merge contributions that align with the project's goals.

-Contact
+## Contact

-If you have any questions or suggestions regarding the project, you can contact us at [your.email@example.com].
+If you have any questions or suggestions regarding the project, you can contact us at [ohassan100100@gmail.com] or [j.borcel@student.rug.nl].

-Important Note:
+## Important Note:

 We are not responsible for any issues that may occur on your system while using this project.
 Please use the software responsibly and at your own risk.